gxq1219/Interface_USPEX-ABACUS/README.md

 The interface is written for ABACUS 3.3.0.

-USPEX-2023.0.2 is the latest version of python as the core programming language.
+USPEX-2023.0.2 is the latest python version of USPEX.

 To use the interface: